 When the Socket Assignment option has been selected, the following screen will be displayed.

 The numbers 1 - 6 represent the AUX socket numbers.
-Only socket 1 is available on the AP-800 and sockets 1 and 2 on the AP-2000.
-Unavailable sockets are shown as N/A. The additional sockets are available on larger Probes.
+Only sockets 1 -4 are available on the AP-5000 so the other two are shown as N/A. These additional sockets are available on the AP-7000 only.